LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 Change into the unzipped Elasticsearch directory.
 ```
 # In the terminal
-#The name of your unzipped Elasticsearch may differ from what is shown below.
-Make sure you cd into the right Elasticsearch directory.
+# A new version of Elasticsearch may have been released by the time you download Elasticsearch.
+Therefore, the version of your download may differ from what is shown below(7.10.0).
+Please make sure you cd into the Elasticsearch directory shown when using the ls command from the previous step.

 cd elasticsearch-7.10.0
 ```
 You will see that you are now in the elasticsearch directory(orange box).